danyshs/danyshs/README.md

 # Hi, I'm Danysh!

-I'm a Competitive Programmer + Comp Sci grad getting into Software Engineering as a Career.
+I'm a Competitive Programmer + Comp Sci grad getting into Software Engineering as a Career with a focus on Generative AI.
-Lately hooked on creating PowerShell scripts to automate and optimize my workflows.
 * * *
 ### 🏆 Achievements